AdobeDocs/workfront.en/help/workfront-basics/supported-languages-in-workfront.md

 description: You can change the language in which you display Adobe Workfront and emails coming from Workfront, by adjusting the language preferences on your browser and your default Locale within Workfront.
 ---

-# Supported languages in `Adobe Workfront`
+# Supported languages in Adobe Workfront

-You can change the language in which you display `Adobe Workfront` and emails coming from `Workfront`, by adjusting the language preferences on your browser and your default Locale within `Workfront`.
+You can change the language in which you display Adobe Workfront and emails coming from Workfront, by adjusting the language preferences on your browser and your default Locale within Workfront.

-`Workfront` terminology is updated for the supported languages with every `Workfront` update.
+Workfront terminology is updated for the supported languages with every Workfront update.

-`Workfront` supports the following languages:
+Workfront supports the following languages:

 * Chinese - Simplified (zh-CN)
 * Chinese - Traditional (zh-TW)